AKUA MIND BODY

 Research has shown that verbalizing feelings can have a therapeutic effect on the brain, which in turn can help your self-esteem and relationships.

-Therapy, whether it is treatment-centered or preventative, can help you learn to manage their emotions, solve problems, and develop healthy coping skills to overcome life stressors.
+Therapy, whether it is treatment-centered or preventative, can help you learn to manage your emotions, solve problems, and develop healthy coping skills to overcome life stressors.

 You don’t need to have a history of trauma or even a diagnosed mental illness to undergo therapy.
 Therapy can be a way to develop better life skills and coping skills and to improve his or her relationships.